Reasons to consider a career as a Correctional Officer:

 We have a wide variety of posts in various areas such as control rooms, cell halls, visit rooms, guard towers, and the recreation facilities.
 Posts are usually permanent until you apply for a new one.
 We announce vacant posts weekly to consider staff requests to move to a new shift or post within the facilities.
 Requests to transfer to other correctional facilities in the state are also considered.

-It depends on vacancies, seniority of other staff, and your ability to fill the post.
-No guarantees can be made, but historically new officers have been able to transfer to an early shift within one year.
+This depends on vacancies, seniority of other staff, and your ability to fill the post.
+No guarantees can be made, but historically new officers have been able to transfer to a day shift within one year.

 No. However, prior experience in corrections or law enforcement is beneficial.

 Yes.
-You will be required to complete a probationary period of 1040 hours, which usually can be completed within six months.
+You will be required to complete a probationary period of six months.
 During this period you can be terminated for any reason if we do not feel that the job is right for you.
 After successful completion of this period, you will become a Civil Service employee.

 Historically, we have had relatively few injuries on the job.
 We take every precaution to make our facility a safe place to work.
 However, as with all public safety positions, there is potential for serious injury.